-On July 6, 2018, Blue Spike, LLC ("Blue Spike") filed a complaint against DISH Network and our wholly-owned subsidiaries DISH Network L.L.C. and Dish Network Service L.L.C in the United States District Court for the Eastern District of Texas.
+On July 6, 2018, Blue Spike, LLC ("Blue Spike") filed a complaint against DISH Network and our wholly-owned subsidiaries DISH Network L.L.C. and Dish Network Service L.L.C. in the United States District Court for the Eastern District of Texas.
 The complaint alleges infringement of Reissued United States Patent RE44,222E1 (the "222 patent"), entitled "Methods, systems and devices for packet watermarking and efficient provisioning of bandwidth"; Reissued United States Patent RE44,307 (the "307 patent"), entitled "Methods, systems and devices for packet watermarking and efficient provisioning of bandwidth"; and United States Patent Nos.
-7,287,275B2 (the "275 patent"), entitled "Methods, systems and devices for packet watermarking and efficient provisioning of bandwidth"; 8,473,746 (the "746 patent"), entitled "Methods, systems and devices for packet watermarking and efficient provisioning of bandwidth"; 8,224,705 (the "705 patent"), entitled "Methods, systems and devices for packet watermarking and efficient provisioning of bandwidth"; 7,475,246 (the "246 patent"), entitled "Secure personal content server"; 8,739,295B2 (the "295 patent"), entitled "Secure personal content server"; 9,021,602 (the "602 patent"), entitled "Data Protection and Device"; 9,104,842 (the "842 patent"), entitled "Data Protection and Device"; 9,934,408 (the "408 patent"), entitled "Secure personal content server"; 7,159,116B2 (the "116 patent"), entitled "Systems, methods and devices for trusted transactions" (the "116 patent"); and 8,538,011B2 (the "011 patent"), entitled "Systems, methods and devices for trusted transactions."
-Blue Spike is an entity that seeks to license a patent portfolio without itself practicing any of the claims recited therein.
-It has filed more than 170 patent infringement cases since 2011.
+7,287,275B2 (the "275 patent"), entitled "Methods, systems and devices for packet watermarking and efficient provisioning of bandwidth"; 8,473,746 (the "746 patent"), entitled "Methods, systems and devices for packet watermarking and efficient provisioning of bandwidth"; 8,224,705 (the "705 patent"), entitled "Methods, systems and devices for packet watermarking and efficient provisioning of bandwidth"; 7,475,246 (the "246 patent"), entitled "Secure personal content server"; 9,021,602 (the "602 patent"), entitled "Data Protection and Device"; 9,934,408 (the "408 patent"), entitled "Secure personal content server"; 7,159,116B2 (the "116 patent"), entitled "Systems, methods and devices for trusted transactions"; and 8,538,011B2 (the "011 patent"), entitled "Systems, methods and devices for trusted transactions."
+On September 5, 2018, pursuant to a joint motion of the parties, the Court ordered the case transferred to the United States District Court for the District of Delaware.